leahkemp/pipeface/README.md

 Nextflow pipeline to align, variant call (SNP's, indels's, SV's) and phase long read [ONT](https://nanoporetech.com/) and/or [pacbio](https://www.pacb.com/) HiFi data.

+There currently exists tools and workflows which analyse either ONT or pacbio HiFi data, but this workflow serves to fill the unfilled space of a single workflow that analyses both data types.
+This pipeline additionally serves as a paired back workflow which allows for greater flexibility and agility in the rapidly evolving bioinformatics space.

 <p align="center">
     <img src="./images/pipeface.png">